Central Library: Rare Books Renovation Project

 The City of Boston has funded a $15.7M capital project to perform a full renovation, including extensive environmental and mechanical improvements to the Library’s Rare Books Department.
 The renovation includes improvements to public spaces, collection storage areas, staff spaces, and conservation lab to ensure the long-term preservation of the library’s exceptional rare book and manuscript collections.
 This project is a collaboration between the Boston Public Library and the Public Facilities Department, under the leadership of Mayor Michelle Wu, and the firm Finegold Alexander Architects.
 Project highlights include:

-- Convenient, direct public access to the department from a centrally-located elevator in the Johnson building
+- Convenient, direct public access to the department from a centrally-located elevator in the Boylston Street Building

 - Welcoming visitor’s entrance featuring museum-quality gallery space to showcase treasures from the library’s special collections

 - New reading room facilities to serve researchers across all special collections departments

 - Dedicated classroom space for educational programs and small group visits